Ballograf

 Ballograf AB is a Swedish manufacturer of writing implements.
-Ballograf manufactures its products from raw materials to finished product in its factory in Västra Frölunda, Gothenburg.
+Ballograf manufactures its products from raw materials in its factory in Västra Frölunda, Gothenburg.

 Current range of instruments manufactured by Ballograf include mechanical pencils and ballpoint pens.
 The company is also distributor of several brands in Sweden, such as Sheaffer, Staedtler and Cross, which allow Ballograf to expand its variety to fountain and rollerball pens.

 History

 In 1945, Austrian Eugen Spitzer, set up a company in Gothenburg with the aim of selling office supplies with the assistance of Friedrich Schaechter, a young Austrian inventor.
 The manufacturing of ballpoint pens began with Schaechter's experiments on a small scale in a garage on St. Pauli Street.
 Production subsequently increased and the business moved to Krokslätt Street in Mölndal, with the company now called Ballografverken, where Fritz Schaechter remained until 1951 as head of development.